Denturist: Definitions

 Denturism is defined as the practice by denturists of examining oral health, planning treatment, making artificial dentures including other removable oral appliances and fitting them to patients.
 It is a recognized profession throughout the world and currently utilized in many countries including Australia, New Zealand, United States, United Kingdom and Canada.

 In the United States, denturism is only legislated and practiced in 7 states (Maine, Arizona, Idaho, Montana, Washington, Oregon, and Colorado).
 However, in Australia, the United Kingdom and Canada, all states, provinces and territories recognize the profession.

 The criteria and training to become a denturist vary by country and region; however, after completion of required prerequisites which are completion of a dental technology program or several years of experience in denturitry with completion of core required courses, generally the denturism programs take 3–5 years and the qualification ranges from a Diploma to a master's degree.
 Due to the diversity in training, the scope of practice for a denturist can vary among countries; however, the general principle remains the same.

 Denturist curriculum contains courses such as, General biology, Microbiology, Human anatomy, Head and Neck anatomy, Dental anatomy, Physiology, Dental Materials, Dental technology theory, Infection prevention and control, Radiographic interpretation, Periodontology, Histology, Embryology, Nutrition, Psychology, Pathophysiology, Oral pathology, Pharmacology, Gerontology, Ethics, Removable and Fixed prosthetics, Implantology, Removable oral appliances, Clinical & Laboratory theory, Practice management, etc.

 The program is competitive and selective.
-Prospective students are encouraged to complete and earn Dental Technology Degree prior to applying Denture Specialist Program.
-By acquiring Dental Technology knowledge prior to entering Denture Specialist Program would help students to follow course works with better understanding.
-Work experience from denturist clinic, denture laboratory and other dental field is plus to be succeed before and after graduation.
+Completing a Dental Technology Degree prior to entering Denture Specialist Program is a common academic path.
+By acquiring Dental Technology knowledge prior to entering Denture Specialist Program provides foundational knowledge for the advanced curriculum.
+Work experience from denturist clinic or denture laboratory is considered advantageous for program completion and career progression.